vttale/edns0-clientid/draft-tale-dnsop-edns0-clientid.md

-Because the option contains personally identifiable information, it should be protected by either only being used within Autonomous Systems {{!RFC1930}} controlled by the same provider, by going over an opaque channel such as DNS over TLS {{!RFC7858}}, or by securely encodded and varying per request.
+Because the option contains personally identifiable information, it should be protected by either only being used within Autonomous Systems {{!RFC1930}} controlled by the same provider, by going over an opaque channel such as DNS over TLS {{!RFC7858}}, or by being securely encoded and varying per request.
 It MUST NOT be sent in clear-text across the Internet.

 ## DNS Response